anujsingla/WebSocketFileTracker/README.md

 To effectively use this WebSocket File Watcher and Refresher in your development workflow, follow these steps:

+## Salesforce Local Development Setup

+Follow these steps to use this tool for salesforce local development:

+1. Enable Debug Mode and user in Salesforce.
+Please follow these links.
+[Link1](https://developer.salesforce.com/docs/platform/lwc/guide/debug-mode-enable.html) and [Link2](https://developer.salesforce.com/docs/platform/lwc/guide/debug-debug-mode.html).
+2. Disable the secure and persistent browser caching setting in a sandbox or Developer Edition org to see the effect of any code changes without emptying the cache [link](https://developer.salesforce.com/docs/platform/lwc/guide/debug-disable-caching.html).

 ### Starting the WebSocket Server

 1. Navigate to your project directory in the terminal.